x-a-n-d-e-r-k/x-a-n-d-e-r-k.github.io/_posts/2022-10-21-troubleshooting-skills.md

 categories: general
 tags: troubleshooting lifeskills
 author: XanderK
-published: true
+published: false
 ---

 ## Troubleshooting is a Skill

-Troubleshooting is frequently thought of as an art.
-I prefer to think of it as part art, part science.
-This is because although it takes some creativity to be generally good at troubleshooting, most often one can apply a rigorous playbook to troubleshooting and be successful.

 Many people look at troubleshooting the same way they look at solving riddles.
 You're either good at it or you're not.
 I disagree.
 Troubleshooting is a skill that can be learned and practiced.
-It doesn't require any inate abilities other than challenging your assumptions and getting good a breaking down a system into it's component pieces.
+It doesn't require any inate abilities other than challenging your assumptions and getting good at breaking down a system into it's component pieces.
 By identifying the components that make up a system, you can get better at evaluating how those components interact with one another.

 Practicing troubleshooting allows you to see patterns and areas that could be more likely to have faults.
 These could be things such as targeting software components that contain parsing free-form text because they frequently fail to account for certain character combinations.
 They could be testing that spark plugs are working correctly in an automotive engine first when a car cranks but won't start, because it's frequently either spark or fuel that is causing the problem.